nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/ble_only.rst

 Before building a sample, follow the :ref:`setting_up_the_environment` instructions.

 Overlays overview

-- :file:`usb_dfu` - This configuration adds a USB device to the application which acts as the target for the firmware update.
+* :file:`usb_dfu` - This configuration adds a USB device to the application which acts as the target for the firmware update.
   A new image is then taken through the USB and placed in the second partition for bootloader.
-For more details check `usb_dfu_sample`_.
+  For more details, see the `USB DFU Sample Application`_ documentation.

 .. _ble_only_ui: